SourPatchNom/FiveSPN---BioGen/README.md

 This software references the CitizenFX.Core.Server and CitizenFX.Core.Client nuget packages (c) 2017-2020 the CitizenFX Collective used under [license](https://github.com/citizenfx/fivem/blob/master/code/LICENSE) and under the [FiveM Service Agreement](https://fivem.net/terms)

 Never heard of FiveM?
 Learn more about the CitizenFX FiveM project [here](https://fivem.net/)

-## Credits
-* <b>Sloosecannon</b> for inspiration and rubber ducky assistance during the initial conception of all this in 2020.
-* <b>AGHMatti</b> I think... for reference on the http helper, really wish I could locate the source repo now.